List of designated terrorist groups: Kazakhstan

 The Government of Kazakhstan publishes a list of terrorist organizations banned by courts.

 Kyrgyzstan

 Kyrgyzstan maintains a consolidated list of "destructive, extremist and terrorist" organizations officially banned by courts.
-As of 6 November 2020, the list includes 20 organizations and 12 of them are designated as terrorist organizations.
+As of 6 November 2020, the list includes 21 organizations and 12 of them are recognized as terrorist organizations.

 Malaysia

 The Ministry of Home Affairs of Malaysia maintains a sanction list of individuals and organizations involved in terrorist activity.
 The list is regulated by the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds From Illegal Activities Act 2001 and is complementary to the United Nations Security Council sanction lists.